rhberro/vimcredible/README.md

 ## Installing

-Install it by cloning this repository.
+Install it by cloning this repository with the recursive option.

 ```
-git clone git@github.com:rhberro/vimcredible.git ~/.vim/
+git clone --recursive git@github.com:rhberro/vimcredible.git ~/.vim/
 ```

 ## Plugins